sagar5525/bharat-sca/README.md

 Designed from the ground up to be a seamless part of your CI/CD pipeline, ensuring continuous security.

-How Bharat-SCA Discovers and Prioritizes Vulnerabilities Bharat-SCA uses a sophisticated, multi-source approach to ensure comprehensive and accurate vulnerability discovery:
+🛠 **How Bharat-SCA Discovers and Prioritizes Vulnerabilities**

+Bharat-SCA uses a sophisticated, multi-source approach to ensure comprehensive and accurate vulnerability discovery:

 Primary Source - OSV.dev: We query the Open Source Vulnerability (OSV) database, a community-driven, cross-ecosystem vulnerability source, for the most up-to-date vulnerability data.

 Enhanced Context - NVD & EPSS: We enrich the vulnerability data by:

 Fetching precise CVSS scores from the National Vulnerability Database (NVD).

 Integrating Exploit Prediction Scoring System (EPSS) scores to understand the real-world likelihood of exploitation.

 Scraping advisory details from sources like GitHub to get accurate CVE IDs and severity levels.

 Smart Risk Calculation: By combining the CVSS score (impact) with the EPSS score (likelihood), we can prioritize a "High" severity vulnerability with a 70% chance of being exploited over a "Critical" vulnerability with only a 1% chance, focusing your team's efforts where they are most needed.

-**Who Benefits From This Tool?**
+# 👥 Who Benefits From This Tool?

 **🛡️ Security Teams (Blue Team)**